Pages

 As always in my articles, a little discussion is in order.

 First, where does the name Posie Parker come from?
-I haven't been able to find out.
 I assume it's some sort of online identity, so that Keen-Minshull can't be identified, although since she has come out so publicly, everyone knows her real name and identity now anyway.
 So why keep it?
 Is it because it's plainly easier to say than Kellie-Jay Keen-Minshull?
 Is it a play on the name Nosey Parker?
-I can't imagine the actress Parker Posey is all that thrilled by the potential association.
-If anyone knows, please post below in the comments.
+The closest I can come to is a series of mystery novels set in the 1920's, written by L.B.
+Hathaway, which feature a female protagonist called Posie Parker.
+I can't imagine that either LB Hathaway, nor the actress Parker Posey are all that thrilled by the potential association with Keen-Minshull.

 Second, I am forced to agree with Keen-Minshull (and JK Rowling): by not letting her speak, we have empowered her.
 We have given her publicity.
 We have given her an enduring image: looking upset, hair covered in tomato juice (symbolic blood!).
 As sure as eggs is eggs, she will display that image whenever she wants to appear like she is the victim of those violent, dangerous trans activists.
 In short, by not allowing her to speak, we've done her "many favours".